The Application Process

 University of Waterloo Applications

-OUAC application is made on-line through the following website:
+Applications are made on-line through the Graduate Online Application System at the following website:

 Your application materials must be uploaded using Applicant QUEST as per the instructions noted at the following website: https://uwaterloo.ca/discover-graduate-studies/application-process